Zanz15/buddysystem/README.md

 ----------------
 (as user stories; priorized)

+(A) User Steve want to know how to set up the dev env (pdo, mail, tests).

 (A) User Steve wants to database in the background to be Sqlite in order to copy and modify the database more easily and to easily develop the software further.